Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

 - Provide family members a voice in decision-making on committees, such as School Innovation and Improvement Plan (SIIP) and PTA.

 - Engage caregiver input when developing the School Innovation and Improvement Plan (SIIP), Title I Schoolwide Plan, the Title I Parent and Family Engagement Policy and Compact, and plans for use of Title I family engagement funding.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Cultural Arts Assemblies, Book Fair, International Night, Winter Carnival, and Spanish Movie Night.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Book Fair, International Night, Winter Carnival, Bingo, and Earth Day Clean Up.

 - Provide opportunities for caregivers to volunteer within the school in various ways, such as helping with the Fresh Pack program, supporting the PTA, working in the library or production room, and volunteering in classrooms.